lkdjiin/simon-says-arduino/README.md

-Simon Says Game with Arduino
+Simon Game with Arduino
 ============================

 Description
 -----------

-My goal is to build the game of [Simon says]() from a prototype with Arduino to a real object.
+My goal is to build the game of [Simon](http://en.wikipedia.org/wiki/Simon_%28game%29) from a prototype with Arduino to a real object.
 I'm doing/writing this to improve my skills in Arduino and electronic.